Inside this article

 What is email marketing and why is it fundamental for eCommerce?

 When the number of users overflows the capacity of your team, email marketing automation strategies come in handy.
 This “issue” —if having too many customers can be considered one— tends to happen sooner than planned and can catch you off-guard.
-For this reason, it’s important to know about email marketing and its relevance in the eCommerce sector.
+For this reason, it’s important to know how to create an email and build email marketing that is relevant in the eCommerce sector.

 Email marketing is the practice of sending emails with commercial goals to users included in a database.
 This strategy can be used to have an impact on leads with a specific search intention, whether it’s a discount, the purchase of a specific product or the checkout process for an already existing order.